defun-games/claylib/README.md

 ### `with-drawing`
 ```
-(with-drawing ...)
+(with-drawing () ...)
 ```
-A simple macro that encloses the body in a drawing mode, clearing the `*claylib-background*` color at the beginning.
+A simple macro that encloses the body in a drawing mode.
+By default it clears the `*claylib-background*` color at the beginning, or you can pass :bgcolor in the parens to clear a different one.
 Other similar macros:
 - `with-2d-mode`
 - `with-3d-mode`
 - `with-texture-mode`